 Jane Prime, 48, b.
 Thriplow, Cambridgeshire

 Elias Prime was a carriage cleaner for the Great Eastern Railway.
-In July 1890 he met an unfortunate end while walking back to work after breakfast (Cambridge Chronicle 25 July, Cambridge Independent Press 26 July 1890).
+In July 1890, then living in Hope Street, he met an unfortunate end while walking back to work after breakfast (Cambridge Chronicle 25 July, Cambridge Independent Press 26 July 1890).
 He was walking along the railway line between Mill Road level crossing (on the site of the present bridge) and the beginning of the station platform, just as the Wisbech express was due to arrive at 8.46.
 He stepped in front of the train to cross the line and was killed instantly.
 He may have been unable to hear the express train because another engine was blowing off steam.

 James Walsh, head, 40, assistant boiler maker, b.
 London

 Sarah Walsh, wife, 37, b.
 Biddestone, Wiltshire

 Minnie Walsh, daughter, 20, b.
 London

 Frank Ruffell, lodger, 25, telegraph linesman, b.
 Norwich, Norfolk

 According to the Cambridge Chronicle of 30 December 1887:

 ‘James Walsh, an elderly man, living in Hooper Street, fell down stairs at his house on Sunday, and as he appeared to be much hurt, he was removed to Addenbrooke’s Hospital, where it was found that he had sustained a severe scalp wound.’